Breaking: Airbus grounds over 6,000 A320 aircraft amid solar radiation risk

 EASA preparing emergency directive

-The European Union Aviation Safety Agency (EASA) is now preparing to formalise the measures through an Emergency Airworthiness Directive (EAD).
+The European Union Aviation Safety Agency (EASA) has now formalised the measures through an Emergency Airworthiness Directive (EAD).
 These directives are uncommon and deployed only when regulators determine an urgent need to implement corrective action across all affected aircraft.

 Airbus warns of significant disruptions